wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 ## A Hierarchy, Structure
 The hierarchy from the most fundamental mathematical concepts (universal superset) to fields, spaces, categories, etc., is structured by increasing levels of complexity and structure.
 	Each subsequent level derives its elements and properties from the more fundamental levels, creating a layered approach to mathematical concepts.
-## The Foundational Notion: Change Is the Process of Differentiation Produced by Constraint
+## The Foundational Notion: Change Is the Process of Differentiation, Implemented by Definition/Constraint
 ### Change
 **Change** is the fundamental process that initiates the potential of differentiation and transition/transformation.
 	**Change** is the **force** that drives everything to happen.